Introduction to XML

 HTML is about displaying information, while XML is about carrying information.

 Maybe it is a little hard to understand, but XML does not DO anything.
-XML was created to structure, store, and transport information.

 The following example is a note to Tove, from Jani, stored as XML: